phunt22/emoji-gen/README.md

 find . -name "*.pyc" -delete
 ```

-These files are ignored by git anyways, but are a little annoying in the code editor
+These files are ignored by git anyways, but are a little annoying in the code editor.
 You can hide them in VSCode by going to Settings, searching "files:exclude", and adding the pattern "\_\_/pycache\*\*"
 I also added "\*\*.egg_info"